Verizon B2B AI Tools Suite

 AI Tools Built on Trust

-Based on our research, we established design principles centered on trust: AI must surface its sources, match the rep's voice, and understand context before generating anything.
+Based on our research, we established design principles centered on trust: AI must surface its sources, match the representative's voice, and understand context before generating anything.
 We then designed a suite of tools, each solving a specific job-to-be-done while maintaining the human in the loop.

 • Email Agent